Movement Direction, Choreography and Movement Coaching

 The philosophy of No-one’s Watching is to provide artists with the necessary toolkit to develop a safe physical practice, and to act as facilitators for the co-ordination and execution of movement on stage and screen.

-No-one’s Watching combines Cydney’s experience in a wide range of movement practices with methods that focus on games, devising and movement patterns to coach individuals and choreograph sequences.
+Cydney combines her experience in a wide range of movement practices with methods that focus on games, devising and movement patterns to coach individuals and choreograph sequences.

-Cydney uses tools she has explored from training programs with;
+Cydney uses tools she has developed from training programs with;

 Ido Portal, Fighting Monkey, Evolve Move Play, The Running School (London) & Anatomy in Motion.

-The physical disciplines she takes inspiration from include;
+The physical disciplines and methods she takes inspiration from include;

 Capoeira, Tai Chi, Parkour, Ballet, Contemporary dance, Feldenkrais.